privacysandbox/protected-auction-key-value-service/docs/AWS_Terraform_vars.md

     PROD(noised metrics), mode: EXPERIMENT(raw metrics), mode: COMPARE(both raw and noised metrics),
     mode: OFF(no metrics)

+-   **udf_enable_stacktrace**

+    Whether to enable stacktraces from the UDF.
+The stacktraces will also be included in the V2 response.

 -   **udf_min_log_level**

     Minimum log level for UDFs.
 Info = 0, Warn = 1, Error = 2.
 The UDF will only attempt to log for